 - Tumbled: A process that distresses and ages the stone so it appears dulled.
 This soft look creates a milky, creamy color, making it seem buffed rather than glossy.

 - Honed: A no-gloss variety that has a flat, matte, or satin finish.
 It creates an earthy affect that’s become popular due to its less formal appeal.
 Plus, it reduces risk of etching.

 - Etching: With everyday foot traffic, the surface may slightly wear by slowly removing its initial polish.

-Need to find a pro for your marble floors?Find Pros
+Ready to start your marble floors?Find Pros

 First off, though marble floors certainly add value to the home and have become more accessible, they’re still expensive (in the neighborhood of $6-10 per square foot).
 Therefore, it may be best to use it sparingly: install it in a foyer or small bathroom as opposed to an entire kitchen.
 Also, there are imitation vinyl tiles available that may be a cheaper alternative.